ewhicher/matter/content/collections/case_studies/building-a-product-incubator-within-a-global-sustainability-consultancy.md

     content:
       -
         type: text
+        text: 'ERM was able to increase speed to market for commercially viable ideas while eliminating non-viable ideas based on data, much faster and more consistently than had previously been possible.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
         text: 'Four products successfully launched and many more are in the pipeline.
 The work is ongoing, with the team in hypergrowth to keep up with internal demand.'
   -
     type: paragraph